 This is the most common operation for the jointer.
-These cuts are made to square an edge of a work piece.
-Set the guide fence square with the table.
+These cuts are made to square an edge of a work piece that already has one flat face to rest against the fence.
+Set the fence square with the table.
 Depth of cut should be the minimum required to obtain a straight edge.
-Hold the best face of the piece against the fence with push blocks throughout the feed.
+Hold the flat face your previously machined against the fence and downward with a push block throughout the feed.
 See FIG 28